jackson-hu1279/BUPA-Appointment-Slot-Check/README.md

     <br>Bupa Booking Page</br>
 </p>

-## How to Run
+## ⚙️ How to Run
 1. Have a working Python environment.
 2. Install `ffmpeg` and required packages in `requirements.txt`
-3. Try to make a new appointment on [Bupa](https://bmvs.onlineappointmentscheduling.net.au/oasis/) in your browser
+3. Try to make a new appointment on [Bupa](https://bmvs.onlineappointmentscheduling.net.au/oasis/) in your browser.
 4. Check cookies saved for the domain `bmvs.onlineappointmentscheduling.net.au`
 5. Save the cookies as key-value pairs into a `.env` file under the directory.
 6. Execute the script with Python - `python extract_datetime.py`
-7. The script will keep fetching the available time slots for your appointment
+7. The script will keep fetching the available time slots for your appointment.
 8. The notify alarm will be triggered if [desired date](#activate-notify-alarm) given was found.

-## Activate Notify Alarm
+## 🚨 Activate Notify Alarm
 ### Set Date Filter
 You can also set up a notify alarm if you only want to monitor available bookings for a specific date or within a date range.
 Simply add optional arguments for `start_date` and `end_date` with `-s` and `-e` flags respectively.
 ```shell